 Editor's note: Whether the enhancement of the current procedures for Analytics Exposure or Event Exposure is FFS.

+Editor's note: The user consent checking for the UE related 5GC information or analytics exposure to 3rd AF needs to cooperate with SA3.Editor's note: It is FFS whether the 5G network that exposes the network information needs to be aware of the purpose of the FL operation of the application.

 6.X.3 Impacts on services, entities and interfaces